 Aroma/Nose: The nose is rich and has overripe pears and apples along with pear skins, raisin-like sweetness and a touch vinegar.

 Overall: When you sip Opre’s Perry you are not quite certain, whether you are drinking a pear juice or a perry.
-It’s very sweet with dominating flavors typical for pear juice.
-However, some flavors such as of vinegar or light bitterness remind you that it is actually a perry that you are drinking.
+It’s very sweet with dominating flavours typical for pear juice.
+However, some flavours such as of vinegar or light bitterness remind you that it is actually a perry that you are drinking.
 Opera’s Perry is a pleasant and pretty decent summer beverage for those having a sweet tooth.
-To me this perry was way too sweet.
+To me, this perry was way too sweet.
 But again, if you don’t mind the sweetness Opre’s Perry can be your thing.
 4/6

 Price: had 0.2L at Slavnost Cideru 2017 at 25 CZK (1 EUR)